 2. Branded product reviews

-When I started blogging for money in college, people told me to never write branded product reviews.
-These keywords tend to have low search volume or are very competitive.
+When I started blogging for money in college, people told me never to write branded product reviews.
+This is because these keywords tend to have low search volume or are very competitive.

-However, I found that branded keywords are a great way to create second-tier engagement.
-If someone visits a piece of info content on your website, maybe you can point them to a product review (that’s optimized for conversions).
+However, branded keywords are a great way to create second-tier engagement.
+For example, if someone visits a piece of info content on your website, maybe you can point them to a product review (that’s optimized for conversions).

 If you don’t think individual product reviews are worth the time, then ask yourself why tech blogs publish so many of them.
-Even simple landing pages can generate a ton of affiliate commissions if you leverage them the right way.
+Even simple landing pages can generate tons of affiliate commissions if you leverage them correctly.

 Dell XPS 13 (9310) Review from PCMag.

 Even the best products have unsatisfied customers.
 It’s just a part of doing business.
-Unsatisfied customers still have a problem to solve, so they’re going to look for a workable alternative.
+Unsatisfied customers still have a problem to solve, so that they will look for a workable alternative.
 That’s where the power of vs. pages comes from.

-If you type for “[Your product] vs.” into Google, you’ll see what other people are searching for.
-They want to see how another product stacks up against what they’ve tried before.
+If you type “[Your product] vs.” into Google, you’ll see what other people are searching for.
+They want to know how another product stacks up against what they’ve tried.
 And that’s where you can swoop in and create a resource for them.

 Making incredible comparison pages has never been easier.
-If you use Lasso, you can easily make awesome product grids that convert like crazy.
+Using Lasso, you can easily make awesome product grids that convert like crazy.
 They look like this: